What is fleet management and its benefits?

 Monitoring the status of the vehicle can also help to cut out idling (which can rack up fuel costs over time) and improve poor driving habits, which we all know can waste fuel unnecessarily.

-You might notice your employees and drivers drive more carefully when a tracking device is installed.
+You might notice your employees and drivers drive more carefully when a GPS tracking device is installed.
 It’s important to let them know this is not a micromanagement tool, but to help your fleet management and customer team ensure vehicles are safe and serviced when they need to be, tax and mileage is claimed correctly, and to provide accurate arrival times to customers.

 And that can all lead to...improved brand perception and positive business results!